Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 ```

 ## Getting value
-Just like the HTML native input, the number field input value is a `string` which can be accessed via the `value` property.
+Just like the HTML native input, the number field input value is a `string` which can be accessed using the `value` property.

 ```html
 <ef-number-field id="number-input" placehoder="Total items" value="3"></ef-number-field>